Daisy Jones & The Six: Reese's Book Club

 Taylor Jenkins Reid

-Taylor Jenkins Reid is the #1 New York Times bestselling author of eight novels, including Carrie Soto Is Back, Malibu Rising, Daisy Jones & The Six, and The Seven Husbands of Evelyn Hugo.
+Taylor Jenkins Reid is the #1 New York Times bestselling author of nine novels, including Carrie Soto Is Back, Malibu Rising, Daisy Jones & The Six, and The Seven Husbands of Evelyn Hugo.
 She lives in Los Angeles with her husband and their daughter.
 More by Taylor Jenkins Reid

 Decorative Carat